-In our implementation, we use either TCP, UTP, WebSockets or WebRTC for the network connections.
+In our implementation, we use either TCP, UTP or WebRTC sockets for the actual peer to peer connections.
 UTP is nice because it is designed to not take up all available bandwidth on a network (e.g. so that other people sharing your wifi can still use the Internet).
-WebSockets and WebRTC makes Dat work in modern web browsers.
+WebRTC support makes Dat work in modern web browsers using peer to peer connections.

 When we get the IP and port for a potential source we try to connect using all available protocols and hope one works.
 If one connects first, we abort the other ones.
 If none connect, we try again until we decide that source is offline or unavailable to use and we stop trying to connect to them.
 Sources we are able to connect to go into a list of known good sources, so that if our Internet connection goes down we can use that list to reconnect to our good sources again quickly.

 If we get a lot of potential sources we pick a handful at random to try and connect to and keep the rest around as additional sources to use later in case we decide we need more sources.
 A lot of these are parameters that we can tune for different scenarios later, but have started with some best guesses as defaults.